christophe81/christophe81.github.io/_posts/2020-5-13-Duo SSO-Box.md

 excerpt_separator: <!--more-->
 ---

+Since this creation of this post, Duo has added Box to their Application Catalog and provided detailed [setup directions](https://duo.com/docs/sso-box).

 ## How to Configure Duo SSO SAML 2.0 for Box

 *All docs on this site are unofficial*